chrisprice/jekyll-playground/chrisprice/_posts/reprojecting-an-image-in-the-browser.md

 So now we can combine our solver with the matrix from the previous section to create our reprojection matrix, but how do we actually go about using it?

+_As is always the case once you know the right terms, finding the [generalised solution on Google](http://www.google.com/search?q=rectangle+to+quadrilateral+mapping) is trivial.
+If you want to implement this yourself, you may find it easier to use it rather than using the above technique._

 ##Reprojecting using CSS3 Transforms

 As we discovered earlier, a 2D transform matrix just isn't going to cut it, so we know we're going to need to use the [matrix3d transform function](https://developer.mozilla.org/en-US/docs/CSS/transform-function#matrix3d()).
 In order to make the reprojection matrix fit the format expected by the browser we'll pre-process the matrix in 2 ways -